tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

    ======== ======================================================

 Two main conditions to be checked in an event-based trigger are *entering condition* and *leaving condition*.
-More details can be found in Section 5.5.4 of [TS36331]_.
+More details on these two can be found in Section 5.5.4 of [TS36331]_.

 Event-based trigger can be further configured by introducing hysteresis and time-to-trigger. *Hysteresis* (:math:`Hys`) defines the distance between the entering and leaving conditions in dB.
 Similarly, *time-to-trigger* introduces delay to both entering and leaving conditions, but as a unit of time.
+Section

 *Periodical* type of reporting trigger is not supported, but can be easily replicated using event-based trigger.
 This can be done by configuring the measurement in such a way that the entering condition is always fulfilled, for example by setting the threshold of Event A1 to zero (the minimum level).
-As a result, the measurement reports will be regularly triggered at every certain interval, as determined by the `reportInterval` field within ``LteRrcSap::ReportConfigEutra``, therefore producing the same behaviour as periodical reporting.
+As a result, the measurement reports will always be triggered at every certain interval, as determined by the `reportInterval` field within ``LteRrcSap::ReportConfigEutra``, therefore producing the same behaviour as periodical reporting.

-In contrast with 3GPP standard, the current model does not support cell-specific configuration, which is defined in measurement object.
+In contrast with 3GPP standard, the current model does not support any cell-specific configuration.
+These configuration parameters are defined in measurement object.
 As a consequence, incorporating a list of black cells into the triggering process is not supported.
-Moreover, cell-specific offsets (i.e. :math:`O_{cn}` and :math:`O_{cp}` in Event A3, A4, and A5) are not supported as well.
+Moreover, cell-specific offset (i.e. :math:`O_{cn}` and :math:`O_{cp}` in Event A3, A4, and A5) are not supported as well.
 The value equal to zero is always assumed in place of them.

 Measurement reporting
 ---------------------